danort92/Explorative-Analysis-of-a-Real-Estate-Market/README.md

   * _Desciption of the different variable types within the dataset;_

-  _ * Analysis of indices of position (mean, median, quantiles, etc.), variability (dispersion index, coefficient of dispersion, relative variance, standard deviation,         Gini index, etc.) and distribution form (Fisher asymmetry index, Kurtosis index);_
+  * _Analysis of indices of position (mean, median, quantiles, etc.), variability (dispersion index, coefficient of dispersion, relative variance, standard deviation,         Gini index, etc.) and distribution form (Fisher asymmetry index, Kurtosis index);_

-  _ * Definition of an "Effectiveness" variable to look at which city/which year has been the most effective in terms of sales;*
+  * _Definition of an "Effectiveness" variable to look at which city/which year has been the most effective in terms of sales;_

-  *-Use of moments, dplyr, ggplot, gghalves packages to show significative diagrams, boxplots, line charts and plots._
+  * _Use of moments, dplyr, ggplot, gghalves packages to show significative diagrams, boxplots, line charts and plots._

 ## 2-Inferential Statistics fornData Scientists